PeterMarshall29/book1/jupyternotebooks/numeric_data_types.md

 ```
 `<< std::hex` and `<< std::oct` are instructions to the output stream to convert and display the next integer values in octal or hexidecimal.
 `std::dec` restores to decimal, the intruction affects all subsequent integers until changed.

+## Void Type

+`void` is also a type - but it has an empty set of values.

+It is an incomplete type that cannot be completed (consequently, objects of type void are disallowed).
+There are no arrays of void, nor references to void.

+However, pointers to void and functions returning type void are permitted.